Personalized mala’s made with loving kindness,

 How do I purchase a Metta Mala?

 Contact Kaye to begin the process.
-She will work with you to help you choose from our collection or to create your very own Metta Mala.
+She will work with you to help you choose from our collection to create your very own Metta Mala.